BranislavBeno/Implementation-Progress-Page/README.md

 ## Backend application for static web page creation
 This simple backend application creates static web page with fetched status of particular project related GitLab issues.
-Example results are available on GitLab pages under: [static web page](https://dashboard-tools.gitlab.io/Implementation-Progress-Page).
+[Example results](https://dashboard-tools.gitlab.io/Implementation-Progress-Page) are available on GitLab pages.

 Application works not as a web server, but simply fetches necessary data, creates web page and afterwards ends.
 In case you need to recreate the web page, you must run the application again.